Questions about the collection

 I have come across some objectionable content in the archive.

-Sainsbury Archive has digitised and made available a large ammount of material in the collection.
+Sainsbury Archive has digitised and made available a large amount of material in the collection.
 The content of these items reflects the attitudes of their time, which in some instances includes aspects we recognise as offensive or demeaning.
-Whilst the Sainsbury Archive has retained this content as part of a complete record, since altering it would compromise the Archive’s historical integrity and context, The Sainsbury Archive and J Sainsbury Plc do not endorse any offensive or discriminatory views that are explicitly or implicitly expressed within these historic materials
+Whilst the Sainsbury Archive has retained this content as part of a complete record, since altering it would compromise the Archive’s historical integrity and context, The Sainsbury Archive and J Sainsbury Plc do not endorse any offensive or discriminatory views that are explicitly or implicitly expressed within these historic materials.

 The archive includes a photo I have copyright of.